 Lesson #3: Learn to Pull (before you Push)

-The third lesson I’ve learned is the existence of and the difference between pull and push systems.
+The third benefit of Kanban that I’ve learned is the existence of and the difference between pull and push systems.
 The pulling system is far more efficient; as a major advantage over the push system is the ability to reduce waste of any process.
 In the case of the multitasker, we reduce the time wasted between switching unfinished tasks.

 How do we waste time, you may ask?
 Neurologically, the brain will need some time to restore and put into action the information related to the previous task we have worked on, but we didn’t finish (we didn’t finish it because we switched to another task in progress).